docker/docs/engine/security/trust/trust_delegation.md

 canonical source of a trusted image tag.

-Using this delegation allows you to collaborate with other publishers without sharing your repository key (a combination of your targets and snapshot keys - please see [Manage keys for content trust](trust_key_mng.md) for more information).
+Using this delegation allows you to collaborate with other publishers without sharing your repository key, which is a combination of your targets and snapshot keys.
+See [Manage keys for content trust](trust_key_mng.md) for more information).
-A collaborator can keep their own delegation key private.
+Collaborators can keep their own delegation keys private.

 The `targets/releases` delegation is currently an optional feature - in order to set up delegations, you must use the Notary CLI: